daynix/qemu/docs/ebpf_rss.rst

 RSS program located in ebpf/tun_rss_steering.h as an array of 'struct bpf_insn'.
 So the program is part of the qemu binary.
 Initially, the eBPF program was compiled by clang and source code located at ebpf/rss.bpf.c.

-To compile ebpf/rss.bpf.c:

-        $ clang -O2 -g -fno-stack-protector -S -emit-llvm -c rss.bpf.c -o - | llc -march=bpf -filetype=obj -o rss.bpf.o
+Prerequisites to recompile the eBPF program (regenerate ebpf/tun_rss_steering.h):

+        llvm, clang, kernel source tree, python3 + (pip3 pyelftools)
+        Adjust 'linuxhdrs' in Makefile.ebpf to reflect the location of the kernel source tree

+        $ cd ebpf
+        $ make -f Makefile.ebpf

-Also, there is a python script for convertation from eBPF ELF object to '.h' file - Ebpf_to_C.py:
+Note the python script for convertation from eBPF ELF object to '.h' file - Ebpf_to_C.py:

         $ python EbpfElf_to_C.py rss.bpf.o tun_rss_steering